NIRISS Aperture Masking Interferometry APT Template

 This article provides instructions for filling out the JWST NIRISS aperture masking interferometry APT template.

-The NRM is used in conjunction with one of three medium-band filters (F380M, F430M, F480M) or a wide band filter (F277W) in the Filter Wheel (FW).
-A typical observation with AMI will include a Target Acquisition (TA) image, which is required if the science exposures use a subarray, followed by several exposures with the NRM in the PW with one of the four allowed filters in the FW, and possibly a direct image to help associate features in the NRM images with morphological features of the target.
+The NRM is used in conjunction with one of 3 medium band filters (F380M, F430M, F480M) or a wide band filter (F277W) in the filter wheel (FW).
+A typical observation with AMI will include a target acquisition (TA) image, which is required if the science exposures use a subarray, followed by several exposures with the NRM in the PW with one of the 4 allowed filters in the FW, and possibly a direct image to help associate features in the NRM images with morphological features of the target.
 Direct images may help constrain or stabilize image reconstruction methods applied to extended object NRM data.
 Direct images can also be used on fainter multiple point source targets, especially when recently-developed “kernel phase” data analyses are used.

 Step-by-step APT instructions